python-pillow/Pillow/docs/handbook/image-file-formats.rst

 Note that there may be an embedded gamma of 2.2 in MIC files.

-To enable MIC support, you must install olefile.
+To enable MIC support, you must install :pypi:`olefile`.

 MPO
 ^^^